IABTechLab/uid2-client-java/README.md

 * Send this identity as a JSON string back to the client (to use in the [identity field](https://unifiedid.com/docs/sdks/client-side-identity#initopts-object-void)) using the following:

+    ```
+    tokenGenerateResponse.getIdentityJsonString()
+    ```

-    `tokenGenerateResponse.getIdentityJsonString() //Note: this method returns null if the user has opted out, so be sure to handle that case.`
+    >NOTE: If the user has opted out, this method returns `null`, so be sure to handle that case.

 #### Server-Only Integration

 If you're using server-only integration (see [Publisher Integration Guide, Server-Only](https://unifiedid.com/docs/guides/custom-publisher-integration)):

 1. Store this identity as a JSON string in the user's session, using: `tokenGenerateResponse.getIdentityJsonString()`.

-This method returns null if the user has opted out, so be sure to handle that case.
+   If the user has opted out, this method returns null, so be sure to handle that case.
 2. To retrieve the user's UID2 token, use:

    ```